-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the school's agreed processes.
-If in doubt about recording requirements staff should discuss with the designated safeguarding lead or their deputy.
+All concerns, discussions and decisions made, including the rationale for those decisions, should be recorded in writing on Myconcern, following the protocols in Appendix 4: Safeguarding and child protection recording This includes instances where referrals were or were not made to another agency, such as local authority children's social care or the Prevent programme etc. If in doubt about recording requirements staff should discuss with the designated safeguarding lead or their deputy.